 Encryption: This protocol uses SSL 3.0 encryption.
 SSL 3.0 is an old encryption protocol and has raised doubt among professionals of its security.

 Supported OS: SSTP is only supported by Windows, Linux, and FreeBSD.
 It is built into Windows systems like Vista, 7,8, 10.

 Speed: Faster than PPTP and L2TP

 Security: Only Microsoft knows the details of the protocol so it is as secure as much as you trust Microsoft.
-Microsoft has shared user data with NSA and there is suspicions of other serious vulnerabilities.
+Microsoft has shared user data with NSA and there are suspicions of other serious vulnerabilities.
 It cannot be audited independently because it is privately owned.

 Ports: SSTP also connects with TCP Port 443 to help those getting around strict censorship.

-Moving Forward with Your Privacy
+Moving Forward With Your Privacy

 You are the only one who can protect your data.

 Encryption is the main way to ensure your privacy.
 One way to easily encrypt your information is by using a VPN.